dshawth/cryptopi/experiments/other_platforms/README.md

 We also investigated the cryptographic performance of the other ARM-based SBC platforms.

-- ODROID-XU4
-- BeagleBone Black
-- Libre Computer Board

-The operating system (OS) options were limited in comparison to the Pi.
+- The operating system (OS) options were limited in comparison to the Pi 3 B+.
-We chose the most supported OS for each at the time and ran the `cryptsetup benchmark`.
+- We chose the **officially supported** OS for each platform.

-We found that none had hardware AES instructions and most did not include the Serpent or Twofish kernel modules.
+TODO add single Pi 3B+ info here

 ## TinkerBoard